 No matter how physical your romantic relationship is, keep your hands to yourself at the office.
 As soon as you clock in or walk into your office, your time belongs to the company.

-Your coworkers should never be put in an embarrassing position of having to witness moments that should be private between you and the other person in the relationship.
+Your coworkers should never be put in an embarrassing and awkward position of having to witness moments that should be private between you and the other person in the relationship.
 Avoid private jokes, sexual comments, and public displays of affection.

 Don't dress provocatively, change your makeup, or wear extra fragrance to impress the other person.
 Doing any of these things will be obvious and make your coworkers uncomfortable.